-The Murray-Darling Basin Authority advised that on 1 December 2014, South Australia had 42.8 GL of water deferred and stored in Dartmouth (29.5 GL for critical human water needs and 13.3 GL for private carryover use in future dry years).
+The Murray-Darling Basin Authority advised that on 1 January 2015, South Australia had 42.8 GL of water deferred and stored in Dartmouth (29.5 GL for critical human water needs and 13.3 GL for private carryover use in future dry years).
 Volumes stored are adjusted for net evaporation losses until delivered to South Australia.

-DEWNR is investigating opportunities to defer additional Entitlement Flow during 2014-15 given the latest dry climate outlook provided by the Bureau of Meteorology.
+DEWNR is investigating opportunities to defer additional Entitlement Flow during 2014-15.